mglush/bloom-filter/README.md

 The report then examines two relationships.
 First, it examines how to size of the bloom filter affects the false positive probability of a find() operation.
 Next, the same is done for the relationship between the number of hash functions used and the false positive probability of a find() operation.

+All files in this project were created and implemented by myself.
 Michael Glushchenko &copy; 2022